git-calvin/macos-setup/readme.md

 ### GPG

-To generate your keys, you need to install GnuPG (aka GPG).
 GPG is a free software alternative to the closed source commercial PGP.
+You will also need pinentry-mac. `Pinentry-mac` is a tool which prompts with a native dialog box for your GPG key passphrase and also allows you to store the password in your Mac’s keychain.
 To install GPG with Homebrew, use the following command:

-`Pinentry-mac` is a tool which prompts with a native dialog box for your GPG key passphrase and also allows you to store the password in your Mac’s Keychain

 ```bash
 $ brew install gpg pinentry-mac
 $ gpg --list-keys
 ```
-This keyring should be empty at this point.
+Your keyring should be empty at this point.

-Edit the `$HOME/.gnupg/gpg-agent.conf` file to enable pinentry by using this command:
+To enable pinentry, edit the `$HOME/.gnupg/gpg-agent.conf` file.

 ```bash
 $ echo "pinentry-program /usr/local/bin/pinentry-mac" >> $HOME/.gnupg/gpg-agent.conf
 ```

-To generate master key:
+To generate a master key, use the command:

 ```bash
 $ gpg --expert --full-generate-key
 ```

 When prompted for what kind of key, pick option: `(8) RSA (set your own capabilities)`.

-Next you want to toggle off the sign and encrypt capabilities from the key.

 When prompted for capabilities, type `s` and hit enter to toggle off the Sign capability.